 Eligibility for federal student aid is based on financial need and on several other factors.
 The financial aid administrator will determine your eligibility.
 To qualify for financial aid and maintain eligibility for the programs, federal regulations indicate that you must:

-- Must show proof of 12th grade education or an equivalent that is approved by the Secretary of the Department of Education;
+- Show proof of 12th grade education or equivalent approved by the Secretary of the Department of Education

 *Who is an Eligible Non-Citizen?

 U.S. Permanent Residents with a Permanent Resident Card (I-551) or Conditional Permanent Residents (I-551C) or those with an Arrival-Departure Record (I-94) showing the designations of Refugee, Asylum Granted, Parole or Cuban-Haitian Entrant or those with an Immigration Court document approving Asylum or documentation of entering the U.S. under provisions of the Victims of Trafficking and Violence Protection Act.
 For more details please click here.